telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/set-event-color-in-the-template.md

 ---
 title: Set Event Color in the Template
-page_title: Set Event Color in the Template | Kendo UI Scheduler Widget
+page_title: Set Event Color in the Template | Kendo UI Scheduler
 description: "Learn how to set the event color in the template of a Kendo UI Scheduler widget."
 slug: howto_seteventcolorinthetemplate_scheduler
 ---